+The onEnd argument to tools.Line is simply passed through to trackDrag.
 The normal way to run tools won't pass a third argument, so when using the line tool, that argument will hold undefined, and nothing happens at the end of the mouse drag.
 The argument is there to allow us to implement the erase tool on top of the line tool with very little additional code.